 top of page

-IS THIS BOOK FOR ME?
+IS EAT THAT FROG THE BOOK FOR ME?

 The book "Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time" is relevant for anyone who struggles with procrastination and wants to increase their productivity.
 The book provides practical and effective strategies for managing time, setting priorities, and overcoming procrastination habits.
 It is beneficial for students, professionals, entrepreneurs, and anyone looking to improve their time management skills and achieve their goals.